-Drug Rehabilitation for Individuals with Autism or Asperger’s
+Drug & Alcohol Rehab for Individuals with Autism or Asperger’s

 Drug addiction treatment can be a challenge, especially for individuals with disabilities or special needs.
 For people on the autism spectrum, including those with Asperger’s syndrome, the ability to access treatment that is suited to their needs can present a barrier to treatment that is already a challenge to get.

 Because substance use in general is less common in this population, treatment needs tend to be overlooked.
 However, people with autism or Asperger’s still experience substance abuse and addiction.
 For this reason, organizations are beginning to improve treatment offerings for these underserved individuals.
 Understanding the specific needs of people who have autistic tendencies and how they experience substance abuse can help in developing programs and options for treatment that are more likely to result in positive outcomes for this sensitive segment of the population.

 Addiction & The Autism Spectrum: Know the Statistics